Stabbath/L4D2-Trial/README.md

 ###Tank Will Be A Killing Machine, But Stoppable
 It makes sense for the tank to do a lot of damage: in fact, he doesn't do enough damage on coop on difficulties other than expert!
 He is a giant hulk, he should be able to kill/incapacitate people with only 1 or 2 hits.
 He should not however, take so long to kill when you don't have the best weapons or are missing a few teammates.
 His damage will be high, but his health will be reduced when compared to typical game modes.

+###Realistic Friendly Fire
+A bullet to the head would outright kill people most of the time: yet in l4d2 it can take more than that.
+It shouldn't.

+###M60 and Grenade Launcher Can Be Refitted
+It makes no sense that you are somehow forbidden from finding additional ammo for these weapons.
+Sure, it should be rarer, but if you make it possible to find these weapons it is also inherently possible to find some more ammunition for them somewhere!

 ##Other Possible (Very Unlikely And Mostly Silly) Features
 ###Allergies